-This manual represents single-byte characters as a series of lowercase letters.
-The format for representing one single-byte character abstractly is:
+This publication represents single-byte characters as a series of lowercase letters.
+The format for representing one single-byte character abstractly is: a a...z

-a

 Here a stands for any single-byte character, not for the letter "a" itself.

 The format for representing a string of single-byte characters is as follows: